Handbook of Committee Charges

 4. Notify nominators of winners and non-winners.

-5. Prepare certificates for ELSA winner and nominees.
+5. Prepare certificates for ELSA winners and nominees.

 6. Coordinate a presentation of the award to the winner with the nominator.